tanvi-arora/Beerplant/README.md

 ## Overview

-This project analyses US Breweries to help with some What's for American Craft Beer.
+This project analyzes US Breweries by state with respect to Alcohol Content by Volume (ABV) and International Bitterness Units (IBU).

 ## Platform version :